The UK downstream oil sector comprises over 200 companies involved in the refining, distribution and marketing of

 The market is split into commercial and retail sectors.
 The commercial market includes power generators, industrial, transport (aviation, marine and road) and agriculture customers, independent fuel distributors (transport & heating fuels), the Government and its agencies, public services and the military.
 The retail market covers fuels mainly sold from filling stations.

-The market for road fuels in the UK amounts to about 35 million tonnes per year, equivalent to about 44 billion litres.
-Demand for road transport fuels equates to 46 million litres of petrol and 74 million litres of diesel per day.
+The market for road fuels in the UK amounts to about 35.7 million tonnes per year, equivalent to just under 45 billion litres.
+Demand for road transport fuels equates to 45 million litres of petrol and a little over 77 million litres of diesel per day.
 Other than jet fuel, the market for transport fuels is mature with little overall growth in demand and in the case of retail fuels sold on the forecourt, this sector is virtually stagnant.
-Sales of petrol currently represent 38% of road transport demand by litres sold, whilst sales of diesel now represent 62% of total demand.
+Sales of petrol currently represent 37% of road transport demand by litres sold, whilst sales of diesel now represent 63% of total demand.

 The members of UKPIA run the major oil refineries in the UK and they also market a wide range of petroleum products.